 That sideways power slide down the hall as your hyper pup chases a tennis ball doesn’t seem as fun when you see the scratch marks they’ve left behind!

-Apart from scratches and indents, you also need to take care that your dog doesn’t spill and splash water all over your floors.
-Water can do huge damage to wood floors, especially if it’s left standing for a long time.
+Apart from scratches and indents, you also need to take care that your dog doesn’t spill and splash water all over your floors, or pee on them.
+Water and urine can do huge damage to wood floors, especially if it’s left standing for a long time.

 If you don’t have hardwood floors throughout your home and some areas are carpeted or tiled, you may want to think about limiting the time Fido spends scooting all over the hardwood.